CaribData/belize-data-resources/docs/index.md

 The data are mostly pulled from the World Bank and the Food and Agriculture Organization (FAO) open data repositories.
 All data sources are extracted automatically, with a weekly check made for data source updates.

-Data have been extracted for each our four partner countries:
+Data have been extracted for Belize(BZ).

-- Belize (BZ),
-- Guyana (GY).
-- Jamaica (JM), and
-- Trinidad & Tobago (TT).

 A full list of extracted datasets is maintained in `catalog.yml`.